Mechsoft-Limited/iniswap-document/products/yield-farming/how-to-use-farms-with-bscscan.md

 {% hint style="danger" %}
 **Using the emergency withdraw function will forfeit your INI rewards!**

-The iniswap team strongly suggests avoiding this function unless advised to do so officially by the iniswap team, or if you are very comfortable interacting with smart contracts and understand the underlying code.
+The Iniswap team strongly suggests avoiding this function unless advised to do so officially by the Iniswap team, or if you are very comfortable interacting with smart contracts and understand the underlying code.
 {% endhint %}

 ‌1.
 On the [iniswap: Main Staking Contract BscScan page](https://bscscan.com/address/0x73feaa1ee314f8c655e354234017be2193c9e24e#writeContract), go to **Contract**, and then **Write Contract**.